On the Non-Identification of Revenue Production Functions: Non-Identification of Revenue Production Functions

 The importance of these non-identification results is twofold.
 First, most parametric production functions satisfy weak homothetic separability, which implies that previous studies that estimated productivity, returns to scale, or markups using revenue as a proxy for output without imposing further structure are likely unidentified.
-Second, since these results apply to a general class of production functions and market structures, and demonstrate not just the misspecification but the non-identification of revenue production functions, they underscore the importance of developing suitable estimators and datasets that address these issues \citep{dhyne2020theory}.
+To be clear, this does not mean that the methods used in these papers cannot deliver identification when output \textit{is} observed, or when some demand-side restrictions are imposed.
+Second, since the preceding results apply to a general class of production functions and market structures, and demonstrate not just the misspecification but the non-identification of revenue production functions, they underscore the importance of developing suitable estimators and datasets that address these issues \citep{dhyne2020theory}.
 Finally, in the absence of explicit consideration of this non-identification, these results suggest that practitioners should avoid estimating production functions and productivity with revenue data.
 Below, I further illustrate the results in light of the two most commonly used parametric functional forms.